barneyb/johann/README.md

 ### `allocator`

 Eventually, these will go away in favor of `new`/`drop` or something.
-I hope.
+And hopefully be taken over by the compiler itself, so programmers can't screw it up.

 * `void free( void* )` - free the allocation pointed to by the passed pointer.
 * `void* malloc( size_t size )` - allocate the specified number of bytes of memory and return a pointer to it.